 Listening to and serving the margins

-Conducting research that is inspired by and/or supportive of those who have beenmarginalized or subjected to minority status within dominant systems is another effective means for agricultural scientists to challenge entrenched power structures.
+Conducting research that is inspired by and/or supportive of those who have been institutionally excluded within dominant systems is another effective means for agricultural scientists to challenge entrenched power structures.
 Marginalization in agriculture can manifest through multiple avenues.
-Individual characteristics such as gender, race, ethnicity, age, language, sexual preferences, formal education level, technology use and socioeconomic status can lead to systemic and/or cultural exclusion that can translate to exclusion from agricultural research activities (Leslie et al. 2019; Carter 2019; Pilgerumu et al. 2022; Pfammatter and Jorgenden 2023; Shih and Fan 2009).
-Additionally, farm-level features such as the production system, the degree of farm mechanization, farm location, farm size, the market channels utilized, and even the long-term ambitions for the farm can render their needs less important in the eyes of agricultural scientists (Wheeler 2008; Belshaw 1979;).This represents an issue not only for redistribution of power in agriculture, but also for science: marginalization often compels innovation, and listening to and serving the margins can provide a wealth of ideas.
+Individual characteristics such as gender, race, ethnicity, age, language, sexuality, formal education level, technology use, and socioeconomic status can lead to systemic and/or cultural exclusion that then translates to exclusion from agricultural research activities (Leslie et al. 2019; Carter 2019; Pilgeram et al. 2022; Pfammatter and Jorgenden 2023; Shih and Fan 2009).
+Additionally, farm-level features such as the production system, the degree of farm mechanization, farm location, farm size, the market channels utilized, and even the long-term ambitions for the farm can render their needs less important in the eyes of agricultural scientists (Wheeler 2008; Belshaw 1979;).
+This represents an issue not only for a more equitable agricultural system, but also for science: marginalization often compels innovation, and listening to and serving the margins can provide needed knowledge that benefits all.
+This represents an issue not only for redistribution of power in agriculture, but also for science: marginalization often compels innovation, and listening to and serving the margins can provide a wealth of ideas.
 In the Midwest, one of the most scientifically impactful long-term diversification experiments was inspired by an Iowan farmer’s low-input system (Davis et al 2012).

-Women almost half of the farmland in Iowa, yet they have been largely ignored by researchers regarding conservation decision-making (Carter 2019).
-Recent research has shown there are significant opportunities for improving agricultural outcomes through understanding women’s experiences (Mahajan 2019; Diiro et al. 2018; Zhang et al. 2021).
+In the US, women own or co-own almost half of the farmland, yet they have been largely ignored by researchers regarding conservation decision-making, limiting needed actions to address such pressing public issues as agricultural water pollution and soil erosion (Carter 2019).
+Recent research identifies significant opportunities for improving agricultural outcomes through improved outreach to women landowners and understanding the importance of peer-to-peer learning among institutionally excluded groups (Wells and Eells 2011; Mahajan 2019; Diiro et al. 2018; Zhang et al. 2021).

 <<Stefan maybe you can say something about PFI’s Latino Engagement program, if that has had any benefits you could mention>>

-Serving the margins is a way for agricultural researchers to leverage their privilege to help build legitimacy within the margins(de Wit and Alastair I think)
+Serving the margins is a way for agricultural researchers to leverage their privilege to help build legitimacy within the margins and shift power (de Wit and Alastair I think)

 Needs work….